 9. Children are about 95% more susceptible to damage to the retina and inflammation from blue light than adults.
 Chronic exposure to blue light in children is shown to contribute to ADHD and ADD.
 Use red lights in baby bedrooms.
 Go outside in the day.
 A baby develops a circadian rhythm over the first 6 to 9 months of life.

-10. Eating after dark, in the presence of blue light, increases insulin levels and deep sleep and REM sleep suffers.
+10. Eating after dark, in the presence of blue light, increases insulin levels.
+Deep sleep and REM sleep suffer.

 These are from the notes I wrote for an interview done on High Intensity Health with Andy Mant of BluBlox.
 I use BluBlox prescription partial blue blockers for my computer work.
 At night, I use their orange glasses which block the entire blue spectrum and part of the green.
 Their sleep mask was way too big for my face and I ended up shipping it back to Australia.
 They proport to be top of the line and I believe it.